2024 Food City 500

 The 2024 Food City 500 was a NASCAR Cup Series race held on March 17, 2024, at Bristol Motor Speedway in Bristol, Tennessee.
 Contested over 500 laps on the 0.533 mi short track, it was the fifth race of the 2024 NASCAR Cup Series season.
 Denny Hamlin won the race.
 Martin Truex Jr. finished 2nd, and Brad Keselowski finished 3rd.
 Alex Bowman and Kyle Larson rounded out the top five, and John Hunter Nemechek, Chris Buescher, Chase Elliott, Ty Gibbs, and Christopher Bell rounded out the top ten.

 The race achieved prominent attention because of the combination of very serious tire wear to where drivers slowed their pace up to three seconds a lap and rampant passing to where the lead changed a NASCAR short track record 54 times.

-On August 22, 2024, the No. 11 Joe Gibbs Racing team was fined $100,000 (officially assessed to crew chief Chris Gabehart), with Hamlin and the No. 11 team stripped of all points from the race, and 31 additional points (75 points overall lost) when Toyota admitted they violated NASCAR's sealed engine policy by rebuilding the race-winning engine in their Costa Mesa, California factory before NASCAR could inspect it.
+On August 22, 2024, Hamlin's team was fined $100,000 (officially assessed to crew chief Chris Gabehart), with Hamlin and the No. 11 team stripped of all points from the race, and 31 additional points (75 points overall lost) when Toyota admitted they violated NASCAR's sealed engine policy by rebuilding the race-winning engine in their Costa Mesa, California factory before NASCAR could inspect it.
 Under NASCAR regulations, teams must reuse an engine multiple times during the year, including the final race of the season.